kaito24mako/Tic-Tac-Toe/README.md

 #  Tic-Tac-Toe
-A Tic Tac Toe game!
+A fun little Tic Tac Toe game!
-It does NOT feature the factory functions and IIFEs that The Odin Project asked to be included.
+<br>However, it does not feature the factory functions and IIFEs that The Odin Project asked to be included.

 ### ⚙️ Features
 - A 2-player Tic Tac Toe game, played on a webpage